BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 ]
 ```

-Voila, we have round-tripped the address via a descriptor with the public key:
+Voila, we have recreated our address using a descriptor and the public key:

 ```
 $ bitcoin-cli -rpcwallet=watchonly getaddressesbylabel ""